StorSimple 8000 series: a hybrid cloud storage solution

 - Restore volumes and individual files.

 Backups are captured as snapshots, which record only the changes since the last snapshot was taken and require far less storage space than full backups.
 You can create backup schedules or take immediate backups as needed.
 Additionally, you can use StorSimple Snapshot Manager to establish retention policies that control how many snapshots will be saved.
-If you subsequently need to restore data from a backup, StorSimple Snapshot Manager lets you select from the catalog of local or cloud snapshots.
+If you later need to restore data from a backup, StorSimple Snapshot Manager lets you select from the catalog of local or cloud snapshots.

 If a disaster occurs or if you need to restore data for another reason, StorSimple Snapshot Manager restores it incrementally as it is needed.
 Data restoration does not require that you shut down the entire system while you restore a file, replace equipment, or move operations to another site.